Pressure Sensors in HVAC Applications:

 - LMI sensor has a 1,000 times higher tolerance to dust than comparable sensors

 - Significantly better long-term accuracy and reliability for the end product

 - Extended service intervals, fewer service calls

 Less maintenance costs for more operational efficiency!

-Join the free webinar on "Differential pressure sensors for HVAC applications" and …
+Join the free webinar on "Boost HVAC Efficiency with Ultra-Low-Pressure Sensing" and …

 1. … learn about the typical problems of sensors in HVAC applications and find out how the First Sensor micro-flow technology can solve them.